ayeshashaw/Birdie-Flappy-Bird-Game/README.md

 ### Usage 🎮

-Open your browser and navigate to `http://localhost:5173` (or the port indicated by `npm run dev`).
+Open your browser and go to `http://localhost:5173` (or the port indicated by `npm run dev`).

-- Register a new account or log in with existing credentials.
+- Register a new account or log in with your existing credentials.
 - Play the Flappy Bird game and try to beat your high score!
 - Check the leaderboard to see how you rank against other players.